Nels Ackerson: Career

-In a dramatic change of his career, Ackerson's law practice turned to international legal issues in 1982, as he accepted a partnership in one of the nation's best-known law firms, Sidley & Austin (Now Sidley Austin).
-Ackerson had worked with Sidley & Austin's partners in successful class action litigation, but the firm recruited him for a bigger role – to open the first American law firm office in Egypt.
-Ackerson opened the office with a distinguished Egyptian lawyer and former diplomat, Gamal Naguib, and the firm was named Sidley & Austin & Naguib.

-Sidley & Austin & Naguib: Ackerson and Naguib staffed the new Egyptian office with distinguished lawyers who had served as judges in Egypt's highest courts, prominent retired diplomats, professors from Cairo University Law School, well educated young Egyptian lawyers and lawyers from England, Sweden and the United States. was managing partner of the office which took on national and international significance, representing American, European Egyptian, Middle Eastern and Asian clients, along with prominent investors, contractors international organizations.
+Ackerson's law practice turned to international legal issues in 1982, as he accepted a partnership in one of the nation's best-known law firms, Sidley & Austin.
+Ackerson had worked with Sidley & Austin's partners in successful class action litigation, and the firm recruited him for a larger role – to open the first American law firm office in Egypt.
+Ackerson opened the office with a distinguished Egyptian lawyer and diplomat, Gamal Naguib, and the firm was named Sidley & Austin & Naguib.
+Ackerson and Naguib staffed the new Egyptian office with distinguished lawyers who had served as judges in Egypt's highest courts, prominent retired diplomats, professors from Cairo University Law School, and well educated young Egyptian lawyers and lawyers from England, Sweden and the United States.
+He was managing partner of the office, which took on national and international significance, representing American, European Egyptian, Middle Eastern and Asian clients, along with prominent investors, contractors international organizations.
 Ackerson's practice included international arbitration in Europe and the Middle East, international investment and trade advice and disputes and diplomatic assignments.
 Egyptians lawyers in the office practiced in those international areas and also in Egyptian courts and regulatory matters.

-Egyptian-American Responsibilities: Ackerson became well known in Egyptian legal, business and governmental circles.
-He was a founder of the American Chamber of Commerce in Egypt and held the offices of Vice President for Legal Affairs, and then President.
+Ackerson became well known in Egyptian legal, business and governmental circles, and was a founder of the American Chamber of Commerce in Egypt and held the offices of Vice President for Legal Affairs, and then President.
 AmCham Egypt, as it was called, became actively involved in the progress of the private sector in Egypt.
 The organization held monthly meetings that attracted prominent speakers, including members of the Cabinets of both Egypt and the United States, as well as prominent business leaders and innovators from the U.S., Egypt and elsewhere.
 Ackerson also served on the board of the Bilateral Fulbright Commission.

-1985 – 1991: Sidley & Austin in the U.S.